mariahcoleno/PromptEngineeringStage/PromptEngineering/README.md

 # PromptEngineeringStage
 ### PromptEngineering
-Prompt Chaining and Few-Shot Engineering with Validation
+Prompt Chaining and Few-Shot Engineering with Validation and Fallback Logic

 ### Overview
 This project demonstrates **prompt chaining** for open-source LLMs (e.g., GPT-2, Phi-2).